wazo-platform/wazo-doc/source/contributors/cti_server/cti_protocol.rst

   }

 The `endpoint_status_update` event contains the same data as the :ref:`bus-endpoint_status_update`.
-The latter should be prefered to the former for uses that do not require a persistent connection to xivo-ctid.
+The latter should be preferred to the former for uses that do not require a persistent connection to xivo-ctid.